AEW Fight for the Fallen

 AEW Fight for the Fallen is a professional wrestling event produced by All Elite Wrestling (AEW).
-Established in 2019, it is held annually in July as a charity event to raise money for different causes, which is a reference to the event's title.
-These events have helped raise money to support victims of gun violence, people affected by the COVID-19 pandemic, and various other non-profit organizations.
+Established in 2019, it is held as a charity event for different causes, which is a reference to the event's title.
+These events have helped raise money to support victims of different types of violence, people affected by the COVID-19 pandemic, and various other non-profit organizations and natural disaster relief.
 Since 2020, Fight for the Fallen has been held as a television special of AEW's weekly television programs.
+The event was originally held during the summer in July but was pushed back to August in 2023.
+An event was not held in 2024 but returned on New Year's Day in 2025.

-The inaugural event was streamed for free on B/R Live in North America and aired on pay-per-view (PPV) internationally.
-The second iteration of the event aired as a special episode of Wednesday Night Dynamite, which started its annual broadcasting format as a television special.
-In 2022, the event was expanded to a two-part television special, also encompassing Friday Night Rampage.
+The inaugural event was streamed for free on B/R Live in North America and aired on pay-per-view internationally.
+The second iteration of the event aired as a special episode of Wednesday Night Dynamite, which started its broadcasting format as a television special.
+In 2022, the event expanded to a two-part special, also encompassing Friday Night Rampage, and then expanded to a three-part event in 2023 to also include Saturday Night Collision.
+It was reduced back to a one-night special of Dynamite in 2025.
+The 2025 event was also notable as it was the start of AEW's programs being simulcast on their respective television channels and on the streaming service Max.